Montclair School Vote

 Who pays for the state monitor and how much do they cost?

 Yes, it can be paid off at any time.
-If, in 5 years, the district is financially stable and wants to remove the monitor, the town could hold another special election to raise the remaining balance (e.g., $6.3 million (Q1 loan balance)) and pay off the loan early.
+If, in 5 years, the district is financially stable and wants to remove the monitor, the town could hold another special election to raise the remaining balance (e.g., $6.3 million (Q1 advance balance)) and pay off the advance early.
 The Commissioner of Education would then remove the monitor.
 According to the Montclair School District's FAQ, "Monitors remain in place until the loan is repaid."

 Will a state monitor impact property values?